Bradshaw/spaceshipsin.space/sources/markdown/out/pctf/index.md

 Gain one Echelon, regardless of success or failure.
 If the administrator judges that the unit performed above and beyond the standard PCTF evaluation criteria, one more Echelon may exceptionally be awarded to each surviving member of the unit.

-While Echelon is awarded equally to each agent, Reprimand and Stress are tallied for each agent individually.
+While Echelon is awarded equally to each agent, Reprimand is tallied for each agent individually.

-Regulatory breaches and trauma work the same way, but affect Reprimand and Stress respectively.
+For each regulatory breach, roll a d6.
-For each element, roll a d6.
-If it is equal to or greater than the agent's current level, increase the level by one.
-If the level is already at 6 when the level is increased, the agent is forced into retirement.
+If it is equal to or greater than the agent's current reprimand, increase reprimand by one.
+If reprimand is already at 6 when it is increased, the agent is forced into retirement.

 *e.g:*
 Agent Hirsch has 4 Echelon, 2 Reprimand, and 3 Stress.